 Exams and Tests

-If you check your blood sugar at home, the reading will be lower than 70 mg/dL on your glucose monitor.
+When you have low blood sugar, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.

-At the hospital, you will likely have blood samples taken from your vein to:
+If you're admitted to the hospital, you'll likely have blood samples taken from your vein to:

 The goal of treatment is to correct your low blood sugar level.

-If low blood sugar is caused by an insulinoma (insulin-releasing tumor), surgery to remove the tumor will be recommended.
+If low blood sugar is caused by an insulinoma, surgery to remove the tumor will be recommended.

 Severe low blood sugar is a medical emergency.
 It can cause seizures and brain damage.
-Severe low blood sugar that causes you to become unconscious is called insulin shock.
+Severe low blood sugar that causes you to become unconscious is called hypoglycemic or insulin shock.